ESGF/esgf-vocab/docs/source/how_to/valid.rst

       .. image:: ../_static/CLI_Valid_project.png

       .. note::
-         this command look for the drs_name in every term in the specified project. therefore, it could be pretty long compared to the above functions.
+         This command look for the drs_name in every term in the specified project. therefore, it could be pretty long compared to the above functions.

    .. group-tab:: API as python lib